joss-aztec/poh-semaphore/README.md

 For performing contract interactions the user will first have to produce a semaphore & nullifier consistency proof pair that encodes their desired message.
 This again requires a signature over `IDENTITY_SIGNING_MESSAGE`, which is then passed alongside the service nullifier and the desired signal into `poh-semaphore-client`'s `generateProofPair` function.

-IMPORTANT: Before submitting the resulting proof information, the user should be prompted to switch wallets.
+**IMPORTANT**: Before submitting the resulting proof information, the user should be prompted to switch wallets.
 If a user were to submit their interaction using the same signer that they used to regenerate their identity, then the user's identity would be doxed and the whole exercise rendered pointless.

 ## For user management